What is MRCP?

-Magnetic resonance cholangiopancreatography (MRCP) is a relatively new technique for viewing the bile ducts, the pancreatic duct and the gallbladder.
-Usually no contrast medium has to be administered for MRCP, unlike some other techniques.
+Magnetic resonance cholangiopancreatography (MRCP) is a technique for viewing the bile ducts and the pancreatic duct.
+It can also show the pancreas, gallbladder and liver.
 MRCP uses magnetic resonance imaging (MRI) to produce detailed pictures of these ducts and organs.

 Magnetic resonance imaging uses radiofrequency waves directed at the body to excite hydrogen atoms in the molecules of water in your body.
 This is done in a strong magnetic field, which causes the protons in the nuclei of your hydrogen atoms to line up, rather than being in random positions.
 These protons emit radio signals when they return to their natural alignment.
 The signals are used to build a computerised image that shows differences in body tissues based on the amount of water in them.
-This enables extremely clear and detailed pictures to be obtained of the bile ducts and pancreatic ducts.
+This enables extremely clear and detailed pictures to be obtained.

 MRCP is an outpatient procedure that involves lying very still in an MRI scanner for several minutes at a time.
 You do not feel anything while the scan takes place, although the machine is quite noisy.
 The entire experience should be over in less than 20 minutes.